TonyReact/brunchy/README.md

 This file contains both buttons and a basket, pop-up elements.
 I coped with the main task - the code works.
 However, it is worth working more carefully on planning and code cleanliness.

-To stylize the project, I used the Swiper slider and Sass and SCSS and Surge to create a json database.
+For styling the project, I used the Swiper slider and Sass and SCSS and Surge to create a json database.
 I think it makes more sense to use slider elements from the library than to write the code manually.
 Customizing a library item takes much less time and effort.